• OPA

 Shaul Kremer

-Chief Architect at Permit.io, Shaul likes solving complex problems and building well functioning systems.
-He’s been coding since the age of 8, and is a total computer nerd who always enjoys writing Assembly code.
-Shaul is also an 8200 (IDF Intelligence) alumnus, and was the Chief Architect & first employee at Claroty, a cybersecurity unicorn.
+Chief Architect at Permit.io.
+Shaul has been coding since the age of 8 and is a total computer nerd who always enjoys writing Assembly code.
+8200 (IDF Intelligence) alumnus, and previously Chief Architect & first employee at Claroty, a cybersecurity unicorn.